Free Walking Tour Berlin

 What is the significance of White City (1931) in Berlin, Germany?

 Welcome to our beginner’s guide to the White City (1931) in Berlin, Germany!
-If you are interested in architectural history, urban planning, or simply want to explore a unique part of Berlin, then you are in the right place.
-In this blog post, we will uncover the story behind the White City, its historical importance, and why it continues to captivate visitors from around the world.
+Dedicated to architectural history and urban planning or just looking to experience this one of kind region of Berlin, you’re in the right place.
+We lay bare the White City’s story, examine its historic significance, and in this blog post, explain why the White City continues to enthrall visitors from across the world.

 1. The Birth of the White City